Added Event-Based Scheduling in Scheduling Plan, which allowed configuring an event-based scheduling plan for scheduled tasks in batches.

 All configured scheduling plans and their configuration details are displayed on the Scheduling Plan page, as shown in the following figure.

-Click the View Details button on the Timed Scheduling tab page to view the execution status of the scheduled task configured with this timed scheduling plan, as shown in the following figure.
+You can click Running Record of a scheduling plan on the Timed Scheduling tab page to view the execution status of scheduled tasks configured with this plan, as shown in the following figure.

-2. Click the View Details button to view the execution records of the scheduled task configured with this event-based scheduling plan, as shown in the following figure.
+2. Click the Running Record button to view the execution records of scheduled tasks configured with this event-based scheduling plan, as shown in the following figure.

 The business days in the financial industry differ from legal business days.
 You may want a scheduling cycle that suits your needs.